fmbot-discord/docs/docs/commands/albums.md

 ### .fmalbum (`.fmab`)

-Gets information about the album you're currently listening to.
+Gets information about the album you're currently listening to or searching for.

 !!! note "Examples"
     `.fmab`

     `.fmalbum`

+    `.fmalbum Ventura Anderson .Paak`

+---

+### .fmalbumplays (`.fmabp`)

+Shows you your plays for the album you're currently listening to or searching for.

+!!! note "Examples"
+    `.fmabp`

+    `.fmalbumplays`

+    `.fmalbumplays The Slow Rush`

 ---